MileHacker Logo

 1. Underestimating traffic: Li roads encounter heavy congestion.
 This holds specifically true during rush hour and summer weekends.
 Plan extra travel time accordingly.

-2. Ignoring seasonal closures: Many East End businesses (restaurants, shops) close or have limited hours during the off-season (November to April).
-Always check ahead prior to visiting.
+2. Ignoring seasonal closures: Many East End businesses (restaurants, shops) close or have limited hours during the quiet-season (November to April).
+Always confirm ahead of time prior to visiting.

 3. Not booking ahead in summer: For the Hamptons and Montauk, accommodation and popular restaurants fill up months in advance.
 Secure your plans early.